 Homemade Lotion Recipe

-This rich, creamy homemade lotion recipe soothes, hydrates and heals dry, suffering skin.
+This rich, creamy homemade lotion recipe soothes, hydrates and alleviates dry, suffering skin.

 Its spicy, exotic scent is perfect for warming winter-chapped hands, feet and every part in between!